xiao-zong/xiao-zong.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Probability Theory, The University of Melbourne, 2021.
-* M.S. in Probability Theory and Mathematical Statistics, University of Science and Technology, 2017.
+* M.S. in Probability Theory and Mathematical Statistics, University of Science and Technology of China, 2017.
 * B.S. in Mathematics and Applied Mathematics, Hunan University, 2015.

 Work experience